Catering your Process to the Largest Demographic of Homebuyers – Millennials

 Unsurprisingly, Millennials want a technology-enabled process that allows them to be as self-service as they want to be.

 This means having a secure platform that they can have trust in, and a mobile platform that they can access whenever they want.

 Mint.com (the popular budgeting and account aggregation tool) was founded over 10 years ago, so there is an expectation amongst the group that their information should already be digitally accessible.
 This expectation manifests in the mortgage industry with services that automate verifications of assets, incomes, employment, and credit.

-You would be very wrong if you think that this group hasn’t taken notice of the digital abilities of Rocket Mortgage, SoFi, and other non-banks.
-They know it’s possible, and they expect it to become the rule not the exception.
+It's wrong to assume that this group hasn't noticed the digital abilities of Rocket Mortgage, SoFi, and other non-banks.
+They know it's possible, and they expect it to become the rule, not the exception.

-On the flip side, most Millennials still want an expert to ensure the process is smooth, quick, and closes with minimal issue.
-Remember when we said that their is a strong desire for information and education prior to engaging the process?
-That desire doesn’t stop once the transaction begins.
+On the flip side, most Millennials want an expert to ensure the process closes with minimal issue, smoothly and quickly.
+Remember when we said that there is a strong desire for information and education prior to engaging the process?
+That desire doesn't stop once the transaction begins.

 That is where transparency and communication throughout the lending process become ultra valuable.
-Millennials absolutely do not want to be the middle man in their transaction, needing to coordinate the process between all of the stakeholders.
+Millennials absolutely don't want to be the middleman in their transaction, needing to coordinate the process between all of the stakeholders.

 Be honest, enable self-service, provide education, and automate the processes that can be automated.
 Do those things, and you’ll be well positioned to serve tomorrow’s borrower.